Hit enter to search or ESC to close

 iStock 863497390 v3

-While these messages look like they are personal to you, they are usually being sent to thousands of people at one time.
+While these messages appear to be personal to you, they are typically sent to thousands of people simultaneously.

-• Is the email from someone you know or have received an email from before?
+• Is the email from someone you know, or have you received an email from before?

 • Is it something you were expecting?